 12 Magical Facts About The Magic School Bus

-However, certain subjects were largely ignored.
-The Cat in the Hat and Ramona Quimby, Age 8 were a godsend to English teachers, but nothing comparable could really be used in science classes.
-Eventually, masses of educators started asking publishers to fill this void.
+Still, certain subjects remained largely ignored.
+The Cat in the Hat and Ramona Quimby, Age 8 were a helpful for English teachers, but science teachers were still left without entertaining reads for their students.
+Eventually, masses of educators started asking publishers to fill the void.

 To helm his new franchise, Walker hired offbeat illustrator Bruce Degen and science/humor writer Joanna Cole.
-Their first installment, The Magic School Bus At the Waterworks, was released in 1986.
-Readers from around the world fell in love with both the book and its peculiar, red-headed protagonist.
+Their first installment, The Magic School Bus at the Waterworks, was released in 1986.
+Readers from around the world fell in love with both the book and its red-headed protagonist.

-The name “Frizzle” itself was a portmanteau of “frizz” and “drizzle” that Cole came up with on a rainy day (“at the time, I had a perm,” says Cole).
-“She’s also based on me, because you know Ms. Frizzle loves to explain things and that’s what I do when I write my books,” adds the author.
-In addition, Degen and Cole have each cited a teacher from their respective childhoods as inspiring some of Ms. Frizzle’s numerous quirks.
+Walker modeled Ms. Frizzle after a beloved, eccentric second-grade teacher from her childhood school.
+Degen and Cole have also each cited a teacher from their respective childhoods as inspiring some of Ms. Frizzle’s numerous quirks.
+The name Frizzle itself was a portmanteau of frizz and drizzle, which Cole came up with on a rainy day.
+“At the time, I had a perm,” Cole said.
+“She’s also based on me, because you know Ms. Frizzle loves to explain things and that’s what I do when I write my books,” the author added.

 Right off the bat, her opening paragraph captured the tone she was going for.
 “I knew I had a teacher, and I knew I had a class, and I knew they were going to take these school trips that were going to be wacky, but I didn’t know what the teacher was going to be like.
 So, I wrote these words: ‘Our class really has bad luck.
 This year, we got Ms. Frizzle, the strangest teacher in school.
 We don’t mind her strange dresses or her strange shoes.
 It’s the way she acts that really gets us.’”
 Using those lines as her guide, Cole fleshed out Ms. Frizzle's character and the journey that was about to unfold.

-Degen would sift through old, elementary school picture day portraits.
-Then he’d pick out a kid whose outfit and hairdo he liked and convert him or her into a caricature.
-The illustrator believes that most of those selected children “are in the class and … don’t know it.”
+Degen would sift through old elementary school picture day portraits.
+Then he’d pick out a kid whose outfit and hairdo he liked and convert them into a caricature.
+The illustrator believes most of those selected children “are in the class and … don’t know it.”
 Still, at least one was notified.

 Nervous and bespectacled Arnold was, in fact, based on a good friend of Degen’s son.
-“I didn’t tell him until he was 16 years old,” revealed Degen.
-This news didn’t go over too well.
+“I didn’t tell him until he was 16 years old,” Degen revealed.
+The news didn’t go over too well.
 “He said, ‘I don’t look like Arnold!’
 I said, ‘Well, that day, you were wearing … that white and yellow striped polo shirt.
 And you had that blondish, curly hair; and that was you.
 You were Arnold.’”

-5. Liz, Ms. Frizzle’s Beloved Pet, is a Jackson’s Chameleon.
+5. Liz, Ms. Frizzle’s beloved pet in The Magic School Bus books, is a Jackson’s chameleon.

-This three-horned critter resembles a curly-tailed Triceratops.
-Native to eastern Africa, the animal now roams the Hawaiian islands as well (thanks to careless pet owners).
+This three-horned creature resembles a curly-tailed Triceratops.
+Native to Eastern Africa, the animal now roams the Hawaiian islands as well, thanks to careless pet owners.
 Originally, it was Cole who hatched the idea of giving Frizzle a lizard sidekick.
 Degen then chose this particular species because it was “the weirdest-looking one” he’d ever seen.

 Launched in 1994, the PBS series lasted for four seasons and 52 episodes.
 The hard-rocking intro was penned by lyricist Peter Lurye and sung by 1950s icon Little Richard, who is perhaps best-known for his 1955 mega-hit, "Tutti Frutti."

-Lily Tomlin has been the voice of Ms. Frizzle since 1994.
-“Kids never believe I’m Ms. Frizzle because she kinda looks like Bette Middler,” jokes Tomlin.
+Lily Tomlin became the voice of Ms. Frizzle in 1994.
+“Kids never believe I’m Ms. Frizzle because she kinda looks like Bette Middler,” Tomlin joked.
 At the 1995 Daytime Emmy Awards ceremony, she won the Outstanding Performer in an Animated Program category.

-Released in 2010, The Magic School Bus and the Climate Challenge touched on this hot-button issue, to the chagrin of some parents.
-Cole felt that the book was both timely and necessary.
-“Kids should know about [global warming] and talk about it and they should talk to their elders about it,” Cole argued.
+The Magic School Bus and the Climate Challenge, released in 2010, explained the scientific facts of climate change in a kid-friendly way, to the chagrin of some parents.
+Cole felt the book was both timely and necessary.
+“Kids should know about [global warming] and talk about it and they should talk to their elders about it,” she argued.
 “They can be a real influence because it’s their world that’s being changed.”

-Ordinarily, Cole spends six months researching the topic of a given installment.
-Afterwards, she’ll spend another six months putting the actual book together, with Degen illustrating it throughout this same period.
+Cole typically spent six months researching the topic of a given installment.
+Afterwards, shed spend another six months putting the actual book together, with Degen illustrating it throughout this same period.

 Eventually, Ms. Frizzle decided to branch out into the realm of social studies.
-“After many science adventures … we started to think that it might be fun to take Ms. Frizzle in a different direction and go into the study of cultures and world history,” Degen says in the interview above.
 Those books find Frizzle going on vacation, far away from her students and bus.
-To help set them further apart from the scientifically-inclined stories, Degen uses a darker sort of paint called “gouache” in place of his standard watercolor.
+To help set them further apart from the scientifically inclined stories, Degen uses a darker sort of paint called gouache in place of his standard watercolor.

-11. NASDAQ Helped Celebrate The Magic School Bus’ 25th Anniversary.
+11. NASDAQ helped celebrate The Magic School Bus’s 25th anniversary.